amiPuskar/pdf-merger-js/README.md

 1. Check the troubleshooting section
 2. Review browser console for errors
 3. Test with sample PDFs first
+4. Verify accessibility with screen readers
-4. Create an issue with detailed information
+5. Create an issue with detailed information

 ---

 **Happy PDF Merging! 🎉**

+*Built with ❤️ and accessibility in mind*